-Cyprus Companies - Company Formation, Registration & Law
+Cyprus Companies - Company Formation, Registration and Law

 We specialise in company registration, incorporation and administration in Cyprus, a jurisdiction which currently operates the most attractive business environment in the EU.
 Due to our vast experience and expertise, we are capable of offering our clients assistance with all aspects of Cyprus company formation and administration.

 In light of the 2003 tax reform combined with Cyprus’ accession to the EU it has developed into a popular platform from where international investors and multinational companies hold and manage their trans-border investments.
 Having one of the lowest tax rates within Europe and in compliance with the OECD requirements against harmful tax practices, Cyprus is preferred by many investors as it is considered to be an ideal International Financial centre